Are Covid-19 PCR tests detecting human and microbial genetic material?

 Lindstrom [CDC’s test development leader] told colleagues he was convinced there was contamination, but some CDC leaders insisted that the problem was actually a faulty design akin to a software bug — that Lindstrom had chosen genetic sequences that could cause a glitch and show a false positive, according to emails and interviews.

 CDC decided to drop the third probe, which was thought to be the likely cause of many of the high numbers of false positives, and ordered all new versions of the test.
-So rather than use all three probes, labs in the US have been using two probes thought to be unique to the novel virus for much of 2020 (both probes are part of the virus’s N gene that codes for nucleocapsids, the shell of the virus).
+So rather than use all three probes, labs in the US have been using two probes thought to be unique to the novel virus for much of 2020 (both probes are part of the virus’s N gene that codes for nucleocapsids, a kind of shell that attaches to the RNA of the virus).

 The Vice story linked above says much the same thing, quoting Tomer Altman, a Stanford-trained bioinformatics specialist: